 If you’re spending a day at the beach, do yourself a huge favor and keep the writing desk at home.
 Use the day to relax and get away from your work.
 That said…

-Here are seven summer writing spots to check out this summer:
+Here are seven summer writing spots to check out:

 - Wineries: The fact that wineries are (often) free from children alone places them at the top of the list.
 Factor in spectacular vineyard views and the (ever important) abundance of alcohol and that shoots them far above the top.
 If you’re looking for less crowds and a little quiet, take a day trip on a weekday, buy a bottle and write away.